kikitte/ordinary_kriging/README.md

 - Seimvariogram Model

-  This repository code is used: https://github.com/cnca/Kriging
+  This repository code is used in the project: https://github.com/cnca/Kriging

-- Esri or ArcGIS
+- Esri or ArcGIS.
-  interesting.